dita-ot/website/colophon.md

 The [Documentation][9] section is maintained in DITA using the source files from the DITA Open Toolkit documentation repository at [github.com/dita-ot/docs][10].
 The OT docs are transformed to HTML5 using the [org.dita-ot.html][11] plugin, which extends the default `html5` transformation with additional processing specific to the project website.

-Site output is built with [Gradle][12] using the settings in the [site.gradle][13] build file.
+Site output is built with [Gradle][12] using the settings in the [site][13] build task.
 The [DITA Open Toolkit Gradle plugin][14] is used with the Gradle dæmon and the `--continuous` build option to automatically regenerate the site output whenever documentation source files change.
 A staging environment provides a preview of generated site output via the `jekyll serve` command for local testing.
 The `--livereload` option updates the content in the browser whenever source files change on disk.

 [Travis CI][15] continuous integration automatically republishes the latest [development version][9] of the documentation on the project website whenever changes are pushed to the `develop` branch of the [dita-ot/docs][10] repository.
 The development docs are indexed by [Algolia DocSearch][16], which provides the full text search capabilities available via the search form in the navigation bar.